otp-demo/otp-gitops/cloudfare.md

    ![Cloud Flare Pool](doc/images/pool-example.png "Example Pool")

-4. Add any monitors needed, it could be a simple check to see if 200 OK is returned or something more complex, this will dependad on the application
+4. Add any monitors needed, it could be a simple check to see if 200 OK is returned or something more complex, this will depend on the application

 ### Openshift route configuration